 For equipment other than COMS, the CMS performance evaluations consisted of equipment calibration checks in the weeks prior to the performance testing.
-Because steam flow and scrubber differential pressure transmitters require removal from the process for calibration, these calibration checks are scheduled to coincide with the most recent scheduled annual boiler outage.
+Results of performance evaluations on the oxygen sensors and steam flow meter are included in Appendix H.

 As previously mentioned, the COMS equipment meets the performance evaluations requirements of Performance Specification 1 under Appendix B of 40 CFR 60 and the quality control and assurance requirements of Procedure 3 under Appendix F to 40 CFR 60.
 Quality assurance and quality control procedures, including calibrations and audits, are conducted according the frequencies specified in Procedure 3.